CK Travels

 4. Gachapons galore / Claw machines and amusements

 Taiwan (and Taipei in particular) love their amusement machines and arcades.
-Their current favourite craze is the claw machines, where you can win both practical (iPhones) and novelty gifts (we even once saw a dedicated Ferrero Rocher arcade machine in Ximending!).
+Their current favourite craze is the claw machines, where you can win both practical (iPhones) and novelty gifts.
+We even once saw a dedicated Ferrero Rocher arcade machine in Ximending!

-In most cases, these arcades in Ximending are open 24 hours a day, and many are unmanned hence why they can always stay open.
+In most cases, these arcades in Ximending are open 24 hours a day, and many are unstaffed hence why they can always stay open.

 Gachapon Ximending Taipei